SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

-\textbf{Inpainting without LoRA.} To isolate the effect of LoRA, we also evaluate Flux.1-dev~\cite{flux2024,labs2025flux1kontextflowmatching} in an inpainting setting without LoRA~\cite{hu2021loralowrankadaptationlarge} adaptation.
-Fig.~\ref{fig:fluxex3} \textbf{(c)} shows a defect-free image patch, the corresponding synthetic mask patch \textbf{(d)}, and the inpainting outputs for both prompts \textbf{(e-f)}.
-In this setting, the generated region often lacks a plausible defect structure or appears visually inconsistent with the surrounding surface.
-These examples show that, without domain adaptation, the inpainting model does not reproduce the appearance of the industrial dataset reliably, which motivates LoRA~\cite{hu2021loralowrankadaptationlarge} fine-tuning as a necessary component for defect synthesis. \\ \textbf{Metric-based filtering analysis.} To assess the effect of metric-based selection, we compare the highest- and lowest-ranked generated patches under CLIPScore~\cite{hessel2021clipscore} and DreamSim~\cite{fu2023dreamsim}.
-As shown in Fig.~\ref{fig:ranking_extremes}\,\textbf{(a–d)}, high CLIPScore samples exhibit clearer defect structure and more coherent local texture, while low-scoring samples tend to be blurred or lack a distinct defect pattern — consistent with CLIPScore acting as a proxy for prompt–image alignment.
-Fig.~\ref{fig:ranking_extremes} \textbf{(e–h)} presents the corresponding DreamSim extremes, measured as the mean $k$-NN distance to real defect patches.
+\textbf{Synthesis without LoRA.} Unconditional generations from Flux.1-dev~\cite{labs2025flux1kontextflowmatching,flux2024} without LoRA finetuning confirm that prompt optimization alone is insufficient to align the model with the target industrial domain (Fig.~15 in the supplementary material).\\ \textbf{Metric-based filtering analysis.} To assess the effect of metric-based selection, we compare the highest- and lowest-ranked generated patches under CLIPScore~\cite{hessel2021clipscore} and DreamSim~\cite{fu2023dreamsim}.
+As shown in Fig.~\ref{fig:ranking_extremes}\,\textit{(a–d)}, high CLIPScore samples exhibit clearer defect structure and more coherent local texture, while low-scoring samples tend to be blurred or lack a distinct defect pattern — consistent with CLIPScore acting as a proxy for prompt–image alignment.
+Fig.~\ref{fig:ranking_extremes} \textit{(e–h)} presents the corresponding DreamSim extremes, measured as the mean $k$-NN distance to real defect patches.
 Samples with low DreamSim distance closely resemble real training examples and frequently overlap with the top CLIPScore selections; some remain visually subtle, which is plausible given the prevalence of small, low-contrast defects in the training data.
 Conversely, high-distance DreamSim samples are dominated by smooth or homogeneous textures, closely matching the weakest CLIPScore examples.
 This strong correlation between both metrics confirms that they jointly serve as reliable indicators of synthetic data quality, consistently favoring samples with clear, domain-consistent defect structure and suppressing those with weak or implausible defect appearance.